wecodemore/grunt-githooks/README.md

 Type: `String`
 Default value: `'.git/hooks'`

-You probably won't use this one much, but in case you need to put the hooks somewhere else than in the `.git/hooks` folder, this is the option to use.
+This option allows you to choose in which directory the hooks should be generated.
+Comes in handy if your Gruntfile is not at the root of your Git project.

 ## Contributing